• About UGM

 Related Posts

-Yogyakarta – On Wednesday (10/9), the Department of Food and Agricultural Product Technology (TPHP), Faculty of Agricultural Technology, Universitas Gadjah Mada, once again carried out the guidance program for the Youth Scientific Work (KIR) extracurricular […].
+Yogyakarta – The Department of Food and Agricultural Product Technology (TPHP) at the Faculty of Agricultural Technology, Universitas Gadjah Mada (UGM), once again facilitated an engaging hands-on learning experience for students.

 Universitas Gadjah Mada